Brighton Dome

 The Brighton Dome is an arts venue in Brighton, England, that contains the Concert Hall, the Corn Exchange and the Studio Theatre (formerly the Pavilion Theatre).
 All three venues are linked to the rest of the Royal Pavilion Estate by a tunnel to the Royal Pavilion in Pavilion Gardens and through shared corridors to Brighton Museum.
+The Brighton Dome is a Grade I listed building.

-History of the buildings
+History

+Design and construction

-The Concert Hall and Riding School (now the Corn Exchange) were built for the Prince Regent (later George IV) and work started in 1803 to the designs of William Porden.
+The Stables (now the Concert Hall) and the Riding School (now the Corn Exchange) were commissioned by the Prince Regent to the designs of William Porden in the early 19th century.

 Concert Hall

-The Concert Hall was the Prince Regent's stables and held 44 horses in a circular stable arrangement with space for the groomsmen on the balcony level above.
-The stables were based on the Halle au Ble (Corn Market) in Paris which had been built in 1782.
+The Concert Hall was commissioned as the Prince Regent's stables and was intended to hold 44 horses in a circular stable arrangement with space for the groomsmen on the balcony level above.
+The design was based on the Halle au Ble in Paris which had been built in 1782.
 The central cupola, 80 ft in diameter and 65 ft in height, later gave the building its name The Dome.
 In the centre of the room was a large lotus-shaped fountain which was used to water the horses.
-The stables were built in an Indian Mughal style with a vast glass dome covering the room.
-When the Awadh state in India fell into the hands of British, they wanted to emulate the Mughal architecture.
-It was a very ambitious piece of construction at the time and many people thought the glass roof would fall in once the scaffolding was removed.
 The stables were occupied by 1806 and the exterior finished in 1808.